alpinelinux/awall/README.md

 where **in** and **out** attributes of a rule are not equal but their definitions overlap.
 In this case, the **route-back** attribute of the **out** zone determines the behavior.

+If used, the **ipsec** attribute is used to exclude from the zone any traffic that is or is not subject to IPsec processing.
+If set to **true** in the **in** zone, only the packets subject to IPsec decapsulation are considered originating from the zone.
+In the **out** zone, only the packets subject to IPsec encapsulation will be included if **ipsec** is set to **true**.
+The value of **false** would exclude any traffic requiring IPsec processing towards the respective direction.

 ### <a name="limit"></a>Limits